getoarmorina3/nextjs-dashboard/README.md

 ## Next.js App Router Course

-Build a [Dashboard](https://nextjs-dashboard-getoarmorina3.vercel.app/) using Next.js 14
+Build a dashboard using Next.js 14

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.